Capacity (Competence) Determination and Informed Consent

 - Capacity determination is an inherent element of the informed consent process.

-- It is universally presumed that patients 18 years and older (or an emancipated minor under individual state laws) have legal and clinical capacity to give informed consent for health care testing, interventions, and treatment or to refuse same no matter the harm or benefit until proven otherwise.
+- It is universally presumed that patients aged ≥18 years (or an emancipated minor under individual state laws) have legal and clinical capacity to give informed consent for health care testing, interventions, and treatment or to refuse same no matter the harm or benefit until proven otherwise.

 Description